Adam Montoya

 Adam Montoya (born June 12, 1984), better known as SeaNanners, is an American YouTuber.

 Career

 Early life and work

 After graduating from San Diego State University, Montoya did freelance work such as filming weddings.
 During this time, Adam, finding inspiration from other early YouTube gaming commentators, decided to record and upload his own game commentaries.

 Work with Machinima

 On December 3, 2009, Montoya uploaded a video to his channel explaining that he was now partnered with Machinima, Inc. and that they would be posting his gameplay videos on their network channel.
 On June 14, 2010, Montoya posted a video to his channel stating that he was a full-time employee of Machinima.

 JETPAK

-On November 5, 2014, Montoya announced that he and his associates had launched an multi-channel network, JETPAK.
+On November 5, 2014, Montoya announced that he and his associates had launched a multi-channel network, JETPAK.
 He wanted to create a network that did not contractually take advantage of YouTubers and their channels.
 The network is operated by former Machinima employees.